GrahamBarnard/GrahamBarnard.github.io/_posts/2015-03-28-tool-sharpening.markdown

 ## Results

 This approach has a lot of high level similarities with [Getting Things Done](http://en.wikipedia.org/wiki/Getting_Things_Done){:target="_blank"}.
 By writing down the issues as they arise, your mind doesn't get sidetracked by the newly discovered problems and you can focus on your current work.
-As long as you are following up on these problems, your brain will trust that it will be handled later on and won't think about it keep thinking about it.
+As long as you're consistently following up on these problems, your brain won't keep thinking about it.

-I also found that one *To Do* item at a time is a good balance between learning new techniques and not distracting my brain with a bunch of new techniques at the same time.
-I've been using the sharpening tools method for a few months now and I can already tell some great improvements in how I work.
-They don’t seem like major problems, they add up real fast.
+I also found that limiting one *To Do* item at a time is the best balance for me to learn new techniques and not overload my brain with a bunch of new techniques.
+I've been using this Sharpening Tools method for a few months now and I can already see some great improvements in my techniques.
+They didn't seem like major problems at the time but they add up real fast.